apache/airflow/IMAGES.rst

 production image from the local sources.

-The image is primarily optimised for size of the final image, but also for speed of rebuilds - the 'airflow-build-image' segment uses the same technique as the CI jobs for pre-installing dependencies.
+The image is primarily optimised for size of the final image, but also for speed of rebuilds - the ``airflow-build-image`` segment uses the same technique as the CI jobs for pre-installing dependencies.
 It first pre-installs them from the right GitHub branch and only after that final airflow installation is done from either local sources or remote location (PyPI or GitHub repository).